Title: Competition and Competitiveness

 You do not have to apply formally for admission to the University of Essex as a part of this process.
 The successful applicant must apply after selection.

-Deadline to accept or decline offer: 15 June 2021
+Deadline to accept or decline an offer: 27 September 2021